 He frequently performs at prestigious festivals: Aldeburgh, Bard, Bergen, Cheltenham, Como Autumn Music, Consonances, Huntington, La Roque d’Anthéron, Newport, Prague Spring, Ruhr Klavierfestival, Schloss vor Husum and the Chopin festivals in Warsaw, Duszniki-Zdroj, Mallorca and Paris, among them.

-Piers Lane has been the Artistic Director of the Australian Festival of Chamber Music since 2007 and also directed the annual Myra Hess Day at the National Gallery in London from its inception in 2006 until 2013.
+Piers Lane has recently been appointed as the new Artistic Director of the Sydney International Piano Competition of Australia.
+He has been the Artistic Director of the Australian Festival of Chamber Music since 2007 and also directed the annual Myra Hess Day at the National Gallery in London from its inception in 2006 until 2013.
 From this sprang his collaboration with actress Patricia Routledge on a theatre piece devised by Nigel Hess, exploring Dame Myra’s work throughout the Second World War.
 This show, entitled “Admission: One Shilling”, has been performed over 70 times, throughout the UK at many festivals and theatres and most recently throughout Australia and Belgium.

 Piers Lane’s discography of over 50 CDs includes much admired recordings of rare Romantic piano concertos, the complete Preludes and Études by Scriabin, transcriptions of Bach and Strauss, along with complete collections of concert études by Saint-Saens, Moscheles and Henselt, and transcriptions by Grainger.
 With the Goldner String Quartet, he has recorded Piano Quintets by Bloch, Bridge, Dvorak, Harty, Elgar, Taneyev, Arensky and Pierné.
 During the 2013/14 season, Hyperion released his most recent solo recording, “Piers Lane goes to Town” and the six works for piano and orchestra by Malcolm Williamson, while ABC Classics released two Mozart Concertos.